kushalbhatt08/Virat-Kohli-A-Data-Driven-Century-Analysis-Dashboard/README.md

-# 🏏 Virat Kohli: A Data-Driven Century Analysis (Power BI Dashboard)
+# 🏏 Virat Kohli: A Data-Driven Century Analysis

 This project is a comprehensive **Power BI dashboard** that analyzes Virat Kohli’s international centuries across formats, countries, venues, and match conditions.
 The goal of this analysis is to demonstrate strong skills in **data cleaning, transformation, DAX modeling, interactive visual design, and data storytelling**.